2-EXPTIME: Logic

+Implicational Relevance Logic is 2-EXPTIME-complete.

+The satisfiability problem for propositional dynamic logic with intersection (IPDL) is 2-EXPTIME-complete.

+Planning

 Generalizations of many fully observable games are EXPTIME-complete.
 These games can be viewed as particular instances of a class of transition systems defined in terms of a set of state variables and actions/events that change the values of the state variables, together with the question of whether a winning strategy exists.
 A generalization of this class of fully observable problems to partially observable problems lifts the complexity from EXPTIME-complete to 2-EXPTIME-complete.

+Synthesis

+LTL (linear temporal logic) synthesis (deciding whether a reactive module satisfying an LTL specification) is 2EXPTIME-complete.